cometeme/algorithms-and-templates/README.md

 # algorithm-and-template

-A algorithm & template repository for contests.
+A algorithm & template repository for ACM contests.